ipotic/das_stat/README.md

 Tabular datasets and visual outputs are released under the Creative Commons Attribution 4.0 International (CC BY 4.0) license.

 ## Citation
 Author.
-(YYYY). *High-Resolution Mapping of Temporal Population Change at the Building Level: A Case Study of a Rural Settlement in Southeastern Serbia* [Unpublished manuscript].
+(YYYY). *Building-Level Dasymetric Mapping of Population Change in a Depopulating Rural Settlement: A Case Study from Southeastern Serbia* [Unpublished manuscript].

 # das_stat
 Dasymetric and statistics